The Season of Being Creative

 I grew up in a family of artists and writers.
 My grandfather sculpted, my father did pen and ink, my uncle painted, my mom worked as a journalist until she got married and my great uncle Howard was a feature writer and editor at a magazine called The Living Wilderness.

 In light of all that, my parents were fine with the many hours I spent drawing and designing and writing short stories or poetry.
-But the bar was set high at home and I didn't get a lot of positive feedback on anything I created.
-Which might have been why the nice things my teachers, and the occasional classmate, said about my writing and artwork had such an effect.
+But the bar was set high at home and I didn't get a lot of positive feedback. which might have been why the nice things my teachers, and the occasional classmate, said about my writing and artwork had such an effect.

 My parents didn't agree.
 Probably because, with the exception of my great uncle Howard, everybody in my family, no matter how talented, worked a regular nine to five and did creative stuff on the side.
-According to my father, art was a hobby - not a career.
-As part of that conversation, I was told that being the best artist or poet in the entire sixth grade didn't mean anything because by the time I got to college I would see that other people were better.
+According to my father, art was a hobby—not a career.
+As part of that conversation, I was told that being the best artist in the entire sixth grade didn't mean anything because by the time I got to college, I would see that other people were better.

-At twelve the idea of choosing a career that didn't pay the bills seemed almost irrelevant but, because being the best was a big deal in our family, I took the prediction about college to heart.
+At twelve, the idea of choosing a career that didn't pay the bills seemed almost irrelevant but, because being inferior was already a thing with me, I took the prediction about college to heart.
 My teachers and classmates still said nice things.
-But by my sophomore year in high school I had stopped drawing and, aside from the occasional dark poem, there was no more writing for a very long time.
+But by my sophomore year in high school, I had stopped drawing and, aside from the occasional dark poem, there was no more writing for a very long time.

 When it came time to choose a career, I chose nursing.
 But as an adult, just like many of my relatives, I dabbled.

-I missed the freedom of working at the paper but there were some things I liked about nursing - like the people I got to know as a visiting nurse.
+I missed the freedom of working at the paper, but there were some things I liked about nursing—like the people I got to know as a visiting nurse.
 Some told me stories about coal mines and the depression and growing up in other countries.
 Others patiently corrected my garbled attempts to learn Polish or Gaelic.
-A few were instrumental in my decision to convert to the Catholic faith.
+A few were instrumental in my decision to convert to Catholicism.

 I remember it word for word.
 "You are going to love retirement, Barbara, because it will give you a chance to do all the things you've always wanted to do."

-I guess that a lot of people probably think that's what will happen to them when they retire and then don't have the money or good health to actually do it.
-But I am, I think, one of the lucky ones - because the things I want to do are neither expensive or strenuous.
+I guess that a lot of people probably think that's what will happen to them when they retire and then don't have the money or health to actually do it.
+But retirement came early for me for a variety of reasons and now that I'm well into it, I think I'm lucky in my way because the things I want to do are neither expensive or strenuous.

 Post a Comment